hs14235/Trainline-Django-React-DBMS/README.md

 [![Database](https://img.shields.io/badge/MySQL-Relational-lightblue)]()

 ## 📖 Overview
-Trainline is a **full-stack train booking system** built with **Django (backend)**, **React (frontend)**, and **MySQL (database)**.
+Trainline is a full-stack project built with **Django (backend)**, **React (frontend)**, and **MySQL (database)**.
-It was developed as part of my **Database Systems class (Spring 2025)**, where I explored **relational schema design** and how DBMS integrates with modern full-stack development.
+It allows users to register, log in, browse train trips, book tickets, select seats, and make payments.

-The project features **authentication, trip browsing, booking, payments, notifications, and chat widgets**, all powered by a relational database backend.
+This project was built independently for a **Database Systems class** to demonstrate DBMS concepts and relational design.

 ---

 ## ✨ Features
-- 🔑 Secure user authentication (register & login)
+- 🔑 User Authentication (Register/Login)
-- 🚄 Browse available train trips
+- 🚄 Browse and book train trips
-- 🎟️ Ticket booking with seat selection
+- 🎟️ Ticket + Seat selection
-- 💳 Integrated payment workflow
+- 💳 Payment system
-- 🔔 Notifications for updates
+- 🔔 Notifications widget
-- 💬 Chat widget for user interactions
+- 💬 Chat widget

 ---